Frequently Asked Questions

 How can Ko Martial Arts help students grow?

 Unlike traditional sports, our programs emphasize personal growth alongside physical skill.
-Students develop respect, responsibility, and leadership habits that carry over into school, relationships, and everyday life.
-Our instructors create a supportive, structured environment where each student is guided based on age, maturity, and readiness.
+Students build respect, responsibility, and leadership habits that carry into school, relationships, and everyday life.

-If you’re unsure which program is the right fit, every new family begins with a Program Placement Call so we can recommend the best next step.
+If you are unsure which program is the right fit, every new family begins with a Program Placement Call so we can determine the best next step.

 How many classes can you take each week?

-During the Program Placement Call, we’ll recommend the ideal training schedule based on your availability and long-term goals.
+During your Program Placement Call, we will recommend the ideal training schedule based on availability and long term goals.

 Do you have to attend the same class time every week?

-We encourage consistency, but families are not locked into a single class time.
-Most programs offer multiple class options each week, allowing you to attend the times that work best for your schedule.
+We encourage consistency, but families are not locked into one class time.
+Most programs offer multiple class options each week, allowing you to choose the times that work best for your schedule.

-During the Program Placement Call, we’ll help you identify the class times that fit your availability and support steady progress.
+During your Program Placement Call, we will help you identify a consistent schedule that supports steady progress.

 How long are classes?